Trey Mancini Player Props: Cubs vs. Cardinals

-On Friday, Trey Mancini (.250 on-base percentage in past 10 games, 51 points below season-long percentage) and the Chicago Cubs play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
-First pitch is at 2:20 PM ET.
+The Chicago Cubs, including Trey Mancini (.250 on-base percentage in past 10 games, 51 points below season-long percentage), battle starting pitcher Jordan Montgomery and the St. Louis Cardinals at Wrigley Field, Sunday at 2:20 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Cardinals.
+In his last game, he went 1-for-4 with a double against the Cardinals.

 Trey Mancini Game Info & Props vs. the Cardinals